 During the first two months of 2020, my newsfeed frantically reported on the upcoming presidential elections in the United States.

-In January 2020, I only read scattered reports of the novel coronavirus and heard my students nervously wonder about when it would arrive in New York City.
+In January 2020, I only read scattered reports of the novel coronavirus and heard my students nervously wonder about it.

 The pandemic heightened our senses of mortality, structures of injustice, and what truly matters.
 The pandemic disrupted the ways in which communities I am most at home with support each other in crises — through gathering together and rituals of care.
 It has been difficult to grieve in isolation.
 It has been difficult to remember and keep track of what we are grieving for.

 For me, this was immediately noticeable on March 15th, 2020 when my family and I began to shelter in place in New York City.
 The memorial commemorating the one-year anniversary of the Christchurch Massacre — carried out by a man oceans and continents away inspired by the 45th U.S. president — was cancelled in New Zealand due to concerns about viral spread.

 Many loved ones experienced the trauma of that event in sharply painful ways that most of us would rather forget than endure with the pain of the burning present and future.

 But the beloveds of the dead remember.
 And remembering political violence is an act of resisting fascism.
 So here I am — remembering.

 The moment of the Christchurch Massacre was the first time in my entire life I heard my mother’s name pronounced publicly in Anglophone media.
 Counted as one of the dead, Hosneara Akhter saved the lives of women, children, and her disabled husband before she was shot and killed.